PrefectHQ/prefect/docs/integrations/prefect-gitlab/index.md

 To create a deployment and run a deployment where the flow code is stored in a private GitLab repository, you can use the `GitLabCredentials` block.

-A deployment can use flow code in a GitLab repository without this library in the following cases:
+Note that a deployment can use flow code in a GitLab repository without this library in any of the following cases:

 - The repository is public
-- The compute environment is authenticated to the private repository
-- The deployment uses a Secret block to store the required credentials
+- The deployment uses a Secret block to store the token

 ### Access flow code stored in a private GitLab repository in a deployment